Boot Firmware Overview

 Image Update

-The Image Update Linux application is a function being called by xmutil that updates image A or image B at run time.
+The Image Update Linux application is a function being called by xmutil that updates Image A or Image B at runtime.
 It is included in the Kria Starter Kit Linux root file system.
-When it is called to update image A or image B, it will also update the persistent register.
+When called to update Image A or Image B, the Image Update Linux application will also update the persistent register.

-Read Boot FW via xmutil section of Kria SOM wiki for information on how to use Image Update.
-Visit the linux image update repository to see its source code.
+For information on how to use Image UpdateRead, refer to Boot FW via xmutil section of Kria SOM wiki.
+Visit the linux image update repository to see the source code.

 Image Recovery Application